shacklettbp/madrona/README.md

 For ML-focused users interested in training agents at high speed, we recommend you check out the [Madrona RL Environments repo](https://github.com/bsarkar321/madrona_rl_envs) that contains an Overcooked AI implementation where you can train agents in two minutes using Google Colab, as well as Hanabi and Cartpole implementations.

-If you're interested in authoring a new simulator on top of Madrona, we recommend forking one of the above projects and adding your own functionality, or forking the [Madrona Simple Example repository](https://github.com/shacklettbp/madrona_simple_example) for a codebase with very little existing logic to get in your way.
-Basing your work on one of these repositories will ensure that the CMake build system and python bindings are setup correctly.
+If you are interested in authoring a new simulator on top of Madrona, we recommend forking one of the above projects and adding your own functionality, or forking the [Madrona Simple Example repository](https://github.com/shacklettbp/madrona_simple_example) for a code base with very little existing logic to get in your way.
+Basing your work on one of these repositories will ensure the CMake build system and python bindings are setup correctly.

 ### Building: ###